The Corporate Governance defines the system and rules for the Company management and control.

 The Shareholders' Meeting has the task of taking the most important decisions for the Company future including the appointment of the governing bodies, the approval of the Annual Report and the amendments to the Bylaws.

-The Board of Directors, which is responsible for the management of the Company, has delegated some of its powers to the Chief Executive Officer and has established three Internal Committees (Control and Risk Committee, Nomination Committee and Compensation Committee) with advisory and consulting functions, in order to assist the Board in carrying out its business management activity.
+The Board of Directors, which is responsible for the management of the Company, has delegated some of its powers to the Chief Executive Officer and has established four Internal Committees (Control and Risk Committee, Compensation Committee, Nomination Committee and Sustainability Committee) with advisory and consulting functions, in order to assist the Board in carrying out its business management activity.

 The legal representative of the Company is the Chairman of the Board of Directors as well as the Chief Executive Officer within the limits of the powers conferred.